vivekvardhank/Rate-My-Professors/README.md

 # Rate My Professors RAG App

 Rate My Professors RAG App.
-This was created as a group project created by Rabia Ghafoor, Bhavana Gupta, Adeel Sammer, and Vivek Vardhan.
+This was created as a group project created by Rabia Ghafoor, Bhavana Gupta, Adeel Sameer, and Vivek Vardhan.

 ## Features